iiFadel/A-Linux-Treasure-Hunt/README.md

 ### 🗺️ Challenge 5: The Vault Permissions

 **📖 Logbook Entry:**
-"The treasure location is encoded in the permissions of the vault."

 #### Your Mission:
-- Navigate to the `vault` directory
+- Go to directory `FROM CHALLANGE 4`
 - Check the permissions of `treasure_map.txt`
 - Decode the permissions to find the **room number**
-- Read the file to understand the encoding AND get the unlock code
+- Read the file AND get the unlock code

 **Helpful Commands:** `cd`, `ls -la`, `cat`
 Permission Hint: Look at the first column of `ls -la`